Estimating the Decoding Failure Rate of Binary Regular Codes Using Iterative Decoding: Introduction

 The desirable features of sparse regular codes come at the cost of a significant difficulty in providing closed-form bounds for their Decoding Failure Rate (DFR).
 While the increased availability of computing power allows to estimate the said DFR via Monte Carlo simulations (i.e., sampling random error vectors with a given number of non-zero components, trying to decode them and counting the number of failures), reliably estimating very low failure rates (e.g., $10^{-12}$ and below) still requires considerable time.
-One context where closed form estimates for the DFR of binary codes, belonging to the category of either Low or Moderate Dentity Parity Check (LDPC or MDPC) codes, are remarkably important is the design of post-quantum cryptosystems.
-The difference between LDPC and MDPC codes is the Hamming weight of a parity check matrix row, which is $\mathcal{O}(\log(n))$ for LDPC codes, and $\mathcal{O}(\sqrt{n\log(n)})$ for MDPC codes, where $n$ is the code length.
-Indeed, post-quantum cryptosystems such as BIKE~\cite{BIKE}, a current fourth-round candidate in NIST's standardization process, and LEDACrypt~\cite{LEDA} employ a quasi-cyclic LDPC/MDPC code as private key.
+One context where closed form estimates for the DFR of binary codes, belonging to the category of either Low or Moderate Density Parity Check (LDPC or MDPC) codes, are remarkably important is the design of post-quantum cryptosystems.
+Indeed, post-quantum cryptosystems such as BIKE~\cite{BIKE} and LEDACrypt~\cite{LEDA} employ a Quasi-Cyclic (QC) LDPC/MDPC code as private key.
+The difference between LDPC and MDPC codes is the Hamming weight of a parity-check matrix row, which is $\mathcal{O}(\log(n))$ for LDPC codes, and $\mathcal{O}(\sqrt{n\log(n)})$ for MDPC codes, where $n$ is the code length.
 In both cases, whenever a decoding failure takes place during the decryption of a ciphertext, information regarding the private key is leaked to an (active) attacker~\cite{DBLP:journals/tit/GuoJW19}.
-To attain security against active attackers (formally captured by the notion of \emph{indistinguihability against adaptive chosen ciphertext attacks}, a.k.a.
+To attain security against active attackers (formally captured by the notion of \emph{indistinguishability against adaptive chosen ciphertext attacks}, a.k.a.
 IND-CCA$2$) both cryptosystems require the DFR of the employed codes to be below $2^{-128}$, for a decoder of choice.
-To this end, BIKE relies on an extrapolation of the Monte Carlo simulations of the behaviour of the iterative decoder~\cite{DBLP:conf/pqcrypto/SendrierV19} at lower values of DFR, while LEDACrypt employs a two-iteration bit flipping decoder for which it combines a first-iteration model~\cite{DBLP:conf/icete/BaldiBCPS20,DBLP:conf/icete/BaldiBCPS20a} with a conservative, code-specific, upper bound for the error correction capability of the second iteration~\cite{DBLP:conf/isit/Tillich18,DBLP:journals/tcom/SantiniBBC20}.
+To this end, BIKE relies on an extrapolation based on Monte Carlo simulations of the iterative decoder behavior at higher values of DFR~\cite{DBLP:conf/pqcrypto/SendrierV19}, while LEDACrypt employs a two-iterations bit flipping decoder for which it combines a first-iteration model~\cite{DBLP:conf/icete/BaldiBCPS20,DBLP:conf/icete/BaldiBCPS20a} with a conservative, code-specific, upper bound for the error correction capability of the second iteration~\cite{DBLP:conf/isit/Tillich18,DBLP:journals/tcom/SantiniBBC20}.